fuzzco/fuzznuxt/README.md

 1. Drag the downloaded `arcive.zip` to the root directory of your Fuzznuxt project.
 1. Run `npm run fonts`.
 This will execute `bash/fonts.sh`, which will unzip and organize the fonts from the `arcive.zip` file into the `static/fonts` folder and remove the `arcive.zip` file.

-### `prismic-content-full`
+### `prismic-content`

-By default, this repo uses the `prismic-content` component to handle rendering content from the Prismic WYSIWYG editor.
-Sometimes, though, you'll need to render content that links internally, which will initiate a full page load rather than a smooth transition.
-Use the `prismic-content-full` component rather than `prismic-content` to render content in this case:
+By default, this repo uses the `prismic-content` component to handle rendering content from the Prismic WYSIWYG editor, which renders internal and external links automatically.
+You can pass your own custom HTML serializer to the `html-serializer` prop if you want to override this default behavior.

-1. Remove the `require(...Content.vue)` line from `plugins/browser.js`.
-1. Uncomment the `require(...ContentFull.vue)` line from that same file.
-1. Uncomment the `universal.build.extend` function in `nuxt.config.js`.

-This will replace links that start with a slash with `nuxt-link` components (so in Prismic, creating a web link to `/news` would result in a seamless transition when clicked).
-The main downside of this option is a slightly larger build size, since `prismic-content-full` requires the full Vue build to render at runtime.

 ## Flow